-Division 2.3 (Poisonous Gas) or Division 6.1(Poisonous)Materials.Materials.Nevertransportthesematerialsincontainerswithinterconnections.
+Division 2.3 (Poisonous Gas) or Division 6.1 (Poisonous) Materials.
+Never transport these materials in containers with interconnections.
 Never load a package labeled POISON or POISON INHALATION HAZARD in the driver's cab or sleeper or with food material for human or animal consumption.
 There are special rules for loading and unloading Class 2 materials in cargo tanks.
 You must have special training to do this.

 Class 7 (Radioactive) Materials.
 Some packages of Class 7 (Radioactive) materials bear a number called the "transport index."
 The shipper labels these packages Radioactive II or Radioactive III, and prints the package's transport index on the label.
 Radiation surrounds each package, passing through all nearby packages.
 To deal with this problem, the number of packages you can load together is controlled.
 Their closeness to people, animals, and unexposed film is also controlled.
 The transport index tells the degree of control needed during transportation.
 The total transport index of all packages in a single vehicle must not exceed 50.
-Table A to this section shows rules for each transport index.
+Table A to this section (49 CFR 177.842) shows rules for each transport index.
 It shows how close you can load Class 7 (Radioactive) materials to people, animals, or film.
 For example, you can't leave a package with a transport index of 1.1 within two feet of people or cargo space walls.

-Animal or e Same Vehicle With inhalation hazard anything y labeled material). human food unless the ickage is over packed in yed way.
-Foodstuffs are you swallow.
-However, sh, toothpaste, and skin re not foodstuff.
-Division 2.3 (Poisonous) gas Zone A or Division 6.1 (Poison) liquids, PGI, Zone A. Division 1 Division 2 Class 4 (f .1, 1.2, 1.3 Explosives, .1 (Oxidizers), Class 3 ble Liquids), Class 8 e Liquids), Division 5.2 Peroxides), .1, 1.2, 1.3 Explosives, .5 (Blasting Agents), .1 (Flammable Gases), Flammable Solids).
-Charged storage Division 1 .1. explosives unless in d containers or Division 6.1 (Cyanides or cyanide mixtures). acidic ma release h For Exam Cyanide Silver Cy s, Inorganic, n.o.s. terials unless the nitric t loaded above any other
+Do Not Load Table Do Not Load In The Same Vehicle With DO NOT LOAG Division 6.1 or 2.3 (POISON or poison inhalation hazard labeled material).
+Animal or human food unless the poison package is over packed in an approved way.
+Foodstuffs are anything you swallow.
+However, mouthwash, toothpaste, and skin creams are not foodstuff.
+Division 2.3 (Poisonous) gas Zone A or Division 6.1 (Poison) liquids, PGI, Zone A. Division 1.1, 1.2, 1.3 Explosives, Division 5.1 (Oxidizers), Class 3 (Flammable Liquids), Class 8 (Corrosive Liquids), Division 5.2 (Organic Peroxides), Division 1.1, 1.2, 1.3 Explosives, Division 1.5 (Blasting Agents), Division 2.1 (Flammable Gases), Class 4 (Flammable Solids).
+Charged storage batteries.
+Division 1.1.
+Class 1 (Detonating primers).
+Any other explosives unless in authorized containers or packages.
+Division 6.1 (Cyanides or cyanide mixtures).
+Acids, corrosive materials, or other acidic materials which could release hydrocyanic acid.
+For Example: Cyanides, Inorganic, n.o.s.
+Silver Cyanide Sodium Cyanide.
+Nitric acid (Class 8).
+Other materials unless the nitric acid is not loaded above any other material.